 - Roll-in showers eliminate the raised lip by design, making them wheelchair accessible.

 When considering a walk-in or roll-in shower as part of an aging-in-place remodeling project, there’s a lot to consider, like the placement of grab bars, adding seats and/or benches, choosing no-slip flooring, and more, so it’s important to work with a reputable company.

-Walk-in tubs are popular bathroom modifications that help people enjoy the relaxation of a bath while minimizing risk.
+Walk-in tubs are also popular bathroom modifications that help people enjoy the relaxation of a bath while minimizing risk.
 Many models come with hydrotherapy jets and a wide door that make them wheelchair accessible.
 You can even purchase deep-soaking tubs featuring aromatherapy and chromotherapy (colored light therapy).
 At a minimum, make sure the unit you select has durable grab bars, an ADA-compliant built-in seat, and slip-resistant textured flooring.

 Quick tip: Install anti-scald showerheads and faucets throughout your home to prevent sudden bursts of hot water from emanating when the cold water suddenly is redirected due to a toilet flushing or a washing machine filling up with water.